 - Wearing away (erosion) of the skin of the urethra.

 - Failure of the artificial sphincter to work.

-Men with these problems usually need to have another surgery (revision).
-This happens in about 23 out of 100 men who have the surgery.
+Men with these problems often need to have another surgery to fix the problem.

 Author: Healthwise Staff